sych74/PoGoMapWiki/Create-PokemonGo-Map-Server-using-Digitalocean-(automatic-install).md

   - nohup python runserver.py -a <AUTHMETHOD> -u <USERNAME> -p <PASSWORD> -l <LOCATION> -st 20 -H 0.0.0.0 -P 80 -k <GMAPKEY> &
 ```

+For more information about cloud-config see: [How to Use Cloud-Config for your initial Server Setup](https://www.digitalocean.com/community/tutorials/how-to-use-cloud-config-for-your-initial-server-setup)

 Note: Change the ```<VARIABLES>``` with your data.

+The master-branch will be used to install PokemonGo-Map

 After the server is created, you'll get an email with login information (ip address, root password).
 Type in the ip address in your browser to show up the PokemonGo-Map.